mutirri/conda-build-wiki/Tutorial:-Building-Conda-Packages-----WORKING-DRAFT.md

 Basic Concepts
 ==============

-The following assumes comfort navigating the *NIX command line and doing routine shell script editing and file manipulation.
+The following assumes comfort navigating the UNIX command line and doing routine shell script editing and file/ directory manipulation.
 We'll touch on some important concepts and resources you may want to read up on if you encounter something unfamiliar.

-Dynamic Linking in One Paragraph
+Linking - Why are we doing this?
 --------------------------------

 Why does conda exist?
-To address a problem that comes about because executables are dynamically linked, meaning they depend on already-compiled libraries that are invoked at runtime.
+To address a problem that comes about because executables depend on already-compiled libraries that are linked against at runtime.
 These libraries may be system-level utilities, math packages, or ancillary self-contained tools (like a visualization package).
 Many applications depend on software like this, which can itself take up a lot of space and involve other dependencies which make it complicated to install.
-Therefore, it's a desirable model
+Therefore, it's a desirable model to build software that makes use of already-existing software, rather than recompiling every time.

+The challenge contained here is that your software must be able to locate compatible builds to link against.
+If a link target can't be located or is an outdated version, the software fails. conda provides a solution to manage controlled, reproducible environments in which to run software with complex dependencies.

 Preliminaries
 =============